 This item is used to determine how long (in minutes) the multiple event counter should wait before generating a new event log.
 Enter a number between 0 to 99.
 The default setting is 60.

 Note: Please reboot the system for these changes to take effect.

 ► View SMBIOS Event Log

-When Event Logging is on, this item allows the user to view the entries in the SMBIOS event log.
+This item allows the user to view the event in the SMBIOS event log.
 The following categories are displayed:

 Date/Time/Error Code/Severity